This is a clear case of the “old-fashioned way of doing things” getting displaced by something much better.

 - Keyword mechanisms, whether human or automated, pick words from an “authority list,” meaning you don’t use just any word you want for a keyword: either an in-house archivist or your third-party vendor has a list of words they use.
 So, when you search using a keyword mechanism, if you do not know the “right” word assigned to what you’re looking for, you won’t find it.
 If the authority list uses “dog,” and you search for “puppy,” sorry, you strike out.
 Without a knowledge of the keywords your autotagging vendor uses, how are you supposed to find things?
 Do you have time to scan and remember their authority list?
 If not, how do you expect to get great results?
 And there is nothing more frustrating to users than knowing the image they want is in their database somewhere, but then having to play guessing games to find the magic keyword.

 - Keywords, as the name implies, either single words or very short phrases.
 How much understanding of an image or video frame can you get with one or a few disjointed words?
 If you search for a picture of “dogs jumping over a fence” using keywords, you will also get “Bob jumping over a fence while his dog watches.”
 Not the same thing, is it?
-We demo a traditional search for “alternative energy,” and the results include “the minister of Energy seeks a viable alternative …” – not a single wind turbine or solar panel in sight.
+We demo a traditional search for “alternative energy.”
+The results include “the minister of Energy seeks a viable alternative …” – not a single wind turbine or solar panel in sight.
 And if you are a marketing person looking to illustrate a concept, how likely is a single word search mechanism going to get the job done?

 - Many keywords resulting from autotagging are irrelevant and only add noise to searches, which means a lot of irrelevant objects are going to be put in front of your users.
 Some autotagging is far worse.
 What if your user or customer is looking for “summer camp” or “bunk beds” and your DAM returns scenes from a WWII concentration camp because of the autotagged keywords?
 (Yes, this is an actual customer example.)